tpolischuk/React-autocomplete/README.md

 Navigate to http://localhost:3000/ in your browser to view the demo.

+*Note, this was built using Node v11.9.0 and npm v6.5.0*

 ### Usage

 Import the Comments component included in the project.